Troyee-kundu/Practice-Projects/README.md

 # Practice-Projects
-This is one of my practice projects
+Here are some of my practice projects